Questions to Ask Your Caterer

 Will the caterer set out the wedding place cards and menus we created?

-Why you want to know: If the caterer says "no way!" you'll need to enlist the help of your wedding planner, a family member or friend to deal with these wedding details.
+Why you want to know: If the caterer says "no way," you'll need to enlist the help of your wedding planner or day-of coordinator, a family member or friend to deal with these wedding details.
 No matter who is putting them out, give them instructions (and a photo) of how you want them displayed at the wedding reception.

 Who will oversee the event on the wedding day?
 Will the same caterer you worked with when planning also oversee meal service on the day?
 What will happen if he's sick or otherwise unable to be there?